RinaProg/News-Flash-using-Python-Api/README.md

 ##OUTPUT:

 ##TECHNICAL ASPECT:
--See different news sources on the Home page of the application.
+- See different news sources on the Home page of the application.
--See the picture, summary and the time a news story was made.
+- See the picture, summary and the time a news story was made.
--Click on readmore section  and read the full article on the source site.
+- Click on readmore section  and read the full article on the source site.
 ##TECHNOLOGY USED:
   Python 3.11.0
   Flask 2.2.2